PowerDNS/pdns/docs/manpages/pdnsutil.1.md

      secure record.
 Instead of looking it up in the database, it will send out the hash + 1 as the next secure record. <br><br>
      A sample commandline is: "pdnsutil set-nsec3 powerdnssec.org '1 1 1 ab' narrow".<br><br>
+     Setting **axfr** will make PowerDNS reply to AXFR on the zone with full-width nsec3 records while replying with narrow records itself.
+     A sample commandline is: "pdnsutil set-nsec3 powerdnssec.org '1 1 1 ab' narrow axfr".<br><br>
      **WARNING**: If running in RSASHA1 mode (algorithm 5 or 7), switching from NSEC to NSEC3 will require a DS update in the parent zone.